Skip to content

 Annual emissions 15 tCO2e.
 Offset price 20 per tonne.
 Years 10.
 Reduction 10%.
 Adjusted emissions: 13.5 tCO2e.
 Annual offset cost: 270.
 Lifetime cost (10 years): 2,700.
 Monthly equivalent: 22.50.
 An individual with typical developed-economy emissions can fully offset for roughly 270 annually at mid-market pricing — less than most utility bills.
 Increase offset price to 100 (higher-quality offsets): annual cost rises to 1,350, monthly 112.
 The quality of offsets meaningfully affects cost; committed climate-conscious buyers often prefer higher-quality higher-priced offsets over cheaper lower-verification alternatives.

-Why Reducing Emissions Beats Offsetting
+How Reducing Emissions compares with Offsetting

 The calculator includes a reduction percentage because offsetting alone is widely criticised as a greenwashing strategy that allows continued high emissions.
 Reducing emissions directly eliminates the need to offset for that portion.
 A 20% reduction reduces offset cost proportionally while delivering climate impact that does not depend on offset project verification.
 Best practice combines direct reduction (priority) with offsets for unavoidable residual emissions (secondary).
 The reduction percentage input enables this combined-strategy modelling.